emmarant/emmarant.github.io/_pages/research.md

 - _Classification of crystal symmetries  from X-ray diffraction data_. <br>
 <span style="color:gray">In collaboration with colleagues at University of Zurich, I am working on boosting the performance of DL classification of crystal symmetries  from XRDs.
-The interesting part from a computational point is that training is performed on simulated data (labeled measured data are extremely sparce but simulated data are abundand and 'easily' created), yet the model is then deployed on measured data.</span>
+The interesting part from a computational point, is that training is performed on simulated data (labeled measured data are extremely sparce but simulated data are abundand and 'easily' created), yet the model is then deployed on measured data.</span>

 - _Wavelength prediction of single neutron events on scintillation cameras_.<br>